victorchukwuemeka/sg32/README.md

 - Parse data shreds and coding shreds
 - Implement Reed-Solomon erasure reconstruction
 - Reassemble shreds into full blocks
+- Extract the native Merkle proofs embedded in every shred chain

+### 🔜 Phase 3 — Merkle Inclusion Proofs
+- Build a Merkle tree over every transaction in a slot
+- Generate **inclusion proofs**: "tx X is in slot Y at position Z"
+- Serve proofs via RPC and a queryable API
+- Enable trustless tx verification without running a full node

+### 🔜 Phase 4 — ZK Proofs
+- Build ZK circuits for transaction set verification
+- Generate succinct proofs that a set of transactions was included in a slot
+- Enable light clients, bridges, and coprocessors to verify Solana data with constant-size proofs
+- Integrate with existing ZK ecosystems (RISC Zero, SP1, Circom)

-### 🔜 Phase 3 — Proof of History verifier
+### 🔜 Phase 5 — Proof of History verifier
 - Implement PoH hash chain replay in Rust
 - Verify time-ordering of transactions cryptographically

-### 🔜 Phase 4 — TPU / QUIC (transaction sender)
+### 🔜 Phase 6 — TPU / QUIC (transaction sender)
 - Build a QUIC client that connects directly to validator TPU ports
 - Send raw transaction bytes — no RPC, no middleware

-### 🔜 Phase 5+ — Consensus, Runtime, RPC
+### 🔜 Phase 7+ — Consensus, Runtime, RPC
 - Tower BFT simulator with vote fork visualization
 - Sealevel-lite parallel transaction execution
-- JSON-RPC server serving local ledger data
+- High-performance RPC server serving proofs + raw block data for bots

 ---

 ## Who this is for

-- Engineers who want to contribute to Solana core (Agave, Firedancer, or ecosystem clients)
-- Developers transitioning from dApp development into protocol engineering
-- Anyone who has read the Solana whitepaper and wants to see it in running Rust code
+- **Bots and trading firms** — need RPC access with verified transaction inclusion proofs
+- **Bridge builders** — trustless verification of Solana transactions on other chains
-- Researchers building zk-light clients, bridges, or cross-chain interoperability tools
+- **ZK researchers** — building light clients, coprocessors, or cross-chain protocols that need verified onchain data
+- **Solana core contributors** — want to understand Agave/Firedancer from the wire up
+- **Protocol engineers** — building the next generation of Solana infrastructure

 ---